Starist-tech/product-list-with-cart/README.md

 Your users should be able to:

-- Add items to the cart and remove them
+- Add items to the carth and remove them
 - Increase/decrease the number of items in the cart
 - See an order confirmation modal when they click "Confirm Order"
 - Reset their selections when they click "Start New Order"